Meldindavidsabu/Simple-AWS-Architecture-Used-In-Production/README.md

-# A Simple AWS Architecture Used In Production
+# A Basic AWS Architecture Used In Production
 A simple AWS Architecture which is deployed in two availability zones and is consisting of  VPCs, subnets, security groups, auto Scaling, Load Balancers, NAT gateways and a bastion host.

 **Introduction: Crafting Resilient AWS Architecture**